 Article/information courtesy of www.MontanaSports.com

-January 2017: Continuing education is a very important part of what our Therapists do for our community.
+June 2017: Continuing education is a very important part of what our Therapists do for our community.
 Not only is it important that they know how to treat well, but having the knowledge to do so and continue their education learning new techniques helps improve the quality of care our patients receive.
+While you were all out enjoying the sunshine, we spent Friday afternoon and all day Saturday bettering our therapists to provide you with excellent, quality care!

 Pictured are all of our Physical Therapists and Physical Therapist Assistants learning new techniques from NAIOMT (The North American Institute of Orthopedic Manual Therapy) Course Instructor, Bill Temes.